Mariana-Tek/engineering-ladder/README.md

 TBA

 ### Example Behaviors

-These are **not requirements**.
-The "Example behaviors" section is meant to elucidate the high-level expectations outlined in the section above.
+The "Example Behaviors" section is meant to elucidate the high-level expectations outlined for each position.
 It is **not a checklist** that you must complete to move up the ladder.

-Think of them like the code snippets included in software documentation, which illustrate how a particular package or method or syntax *can* be used in different scenarios, not how it *must* be used.
+Think of it like the code snippets included in software documentation to illustrate how a particular package or method or syntax *can* be used in different scenarios, not how it *must* be used.
+The intention is to inspire and clarify, not mandate.

+Again, just to be super clear: **"Example Behaviors" are not requirements.**

 ## Credit & Inspiration